What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 </ul>
 ```

-Much better, but we can improve it even more.
+Much better but we can improve it even more.

 Have you noticed that we duplicate `GENDER_TYPE` in the name?
-It is not critical, but annoying 🙃.
-Also, if we needed some values, we would have to import each constant separately.
+It is not critical but annoying 🙃.
+Also if we needed some values, we would have to import each constant separately.

 It would be cool if there was a data structure that would help us with this as well.
 And there is such a structure — **`Enum`**.

 ## Enum

 `Enum` (enumeration) — a data structure that is used to enumerate a set of fixed values (set of constants).

+Other programming languages have a separate data type for Enum.
+But JS does not have this type of data (at least for now.
+More on that below).
+The regular object is usually used to imitate Enum in JS.

 For this structure, JavaScript also has conventions among developers: